-Grassroots Grants WILL NOT LIKELY FUND the following:
+Grassroots Sub-grants WILL NOT LIKELY FUND the following:

 - Projects that request more than $1200.00

-- Projects to individual artists (however, artists may be contracted by a larger overseeing body that will need their services to complete a project.)
+- Projects to individual artists (however, artists may be contacted by a larger overseeing body that will need their services to complete a project.)

 - Religious organizations or churches may not receive Grassroots funds unless the programs are presented outside regular church services, engage the larger community, and do not contain religious content.

 - Any sponsorship that seeks to pay for past debts, legal fees, the purchase of real estate, moves to other cities, personal travel, or to pay for the costs of installations, commissions, or projects ordered by others.

 - Sponsorship for event enhancement where the thrust of the event is for-profit

 - Capital expenditures (e.g. building/space rental)

 - Food or beverages for hospitality or entertainment functions

 - Prizes, competitions, scholarships, tuition, or financial awards.

 Rules upon receiving a grant from the Jackson County Arts Council:

 - If the logistics/time frame of the project changes, the Art Council must be contacted.